smartsheet-platform/smartsheet-python-sdk/tests/README.md

 In addition, reports tests will be skipped unless there is a report within the organization.
 The report will not be modified or deleted, but must exist in order to acceptance-test the API methods pertaining to Reports.

+The `admin` user needs at least one Contact.

 Finally, the user corresponding to `moe` needs to be a Licensed User. `larry` and `curly` do not need to be Licensed Users.